Symbology by size is a common way to show quantitative data.

 Step 5.
 Change the rounding option to 10,000

 You may have noticed that this changed the classification method to manual breaks.
-For more information on classification methods (natural breaks, equal interval, standard deviation, quantile, and manual breaks), see this blog post.
+For more information on classification methods (natural breaks, equal interval, standard deviation, quantile, and manual breaks), see the official help doc.

 Most of the counties fall in the first class, depicted by the small symbol.
 Similar to the method we did previously, we will use the histogram to change the break points.